gillyspy/eslint-config/README.md

 It assumes tests are in tests folder

 ## Conflicts with Tests / SuiteScript
-if you're tests are in a FileCabinet structure mirroring Suitescript targets then both sets of rules will be applied -- I wonder if this might be annoying so let me know
+if you're tests are in a FileCabinet structure mirroring Suitescript targets then both sets of rules could be applied.
+To control this have your test filename end with something like `test.js` then the SuiteScript rules will not be applied.